 b) otherwise, the service type IE in the SERVICE REQUEST message shall be set to "data".

-NOTE 1: For a UE in NB-N1 mode, the Uplink data status IE cannot be used to request the establishment of user-plane resources such that there will be user-plane resources established for more than two PDU sessions.
+NOTE 1: For a UE in NB-N1 mode, the Uplink data status IE cannot be used to request the establishment of user-plane resources such that there will be user-plane resources established for a number of PDU sessions that exceeds the UE’s implementation-specific maximum number of supported user-plane data radio bearers.

 For case f) in subclause 5.6.1.1: